idaholab/moose/framework/doc/content/source/functions/MooseParsedFunction.md

 can include common mathematical functions.
 Examples include `4e4+1e2*t`, `sqrt(x*x+y*y+z*z)`, and `if(t\textless=1.0, 0.1*t, (1.0+0.1)*cos(pi/2*(t-1.0)) - 1.0)`.

-Constant variables may be used in the expression if they have been declared with `vars` and defined with `vals`.
+Additional variables may be declared in the `vars` parameter vector.
+The corresponding `vals` parameter vector should list the items these variables are bound to.
+Variables can be bound to:

+- Constant number literals (for example `vars = kB` and `vals = 8.61733e-5`)
+- A PostProcessor name (providing the value form the PP's last execution)
+- A Function name (providing an immediate evaluation of the specified function)

 Further information can be found at the
 [function parser site](http://warp.povusers.org/FunctionParser/).